3 Minute Thesis & Project Competition

 Two competitors will also be selected to represent Concordia at:

-- 3MT Eastern Canada Regional Competition will take place on April 20, 2017 at the University of New Brunswick in Fredericton.
+- 3MT Eastern Canada Regional Competition will take place on April 18, 2018 at McGill University.

-- Ma Thèse en 180 seconds competition at the ACFAS congrès hosted by McGill University from May 8-12, 2017.
+- Ma Thèse en 180 seconds competition at the ACFAS congrès hosted by Université du Québec à Chicoutimi from May 7-11, 2018.
 This participant must be a PhD candidate and present in French.

 How does it work?

 Both doctoral and masters students can compete in this competition.
 Masters students can present their thesis work or a graduate research project.
-Interested students must have attended a Three Minute Thesis and Project Competition Information Session (GPSC405) and a minimum of three coaching sessions to participate.
+Interested students must have attended a GPSC405 - 2018 Concordia Three Minute Thesis and Project Competition Orientation Session and a minimum of three coaching sessions to participate.

 There is no cost for participating in the Concordia Three Minutes Thesis and Project competition.